notalentgeek/godot2prompt/README.md

 ## Usage

 1. Open the Godot scene you want to export
-2. Navigate to Project → Tools → Export Hierarchy
+2. Navigate to Project → Tools → Export Scene Hierarchy
+3. Choose your export options:
-3. Choose whether to include script code in the export
+   - Whether to include script code
+   - Whether to include node properties
 4. The hierarchy will be exported to `res://scene_hierarchy.txt`
 5. Use this file as context for your LLM prompts when seeking AI assistance

 ## Example

-When you export a scene with script inclusion, you'll get output like this:
+When you export a scene with script and property inclusion, you'll get output like this:

 ```
 - Main (Node)
   - Player (CharacterBody2D)
+    • Position: (100, 200)
+    • Scale: (1, 1)
+    • Rotation: 0
+    • Visible: true
+    • Collision Layer: 1
+    • Collision Mask: 1
     ```gdscript
     extends CharacterBody2D